Harvard Extension Courses in Computer Science

 Bruce Molay AB, Lecturer in Extension, Harvard University

 Designed for students with some programming experience, this course provides a rigorous introduction to writing and using software tools in the Unix and GNU/Linux programming environments to build command-line and web-based programs.
 The course teaches students how to write C programs and Unix shell scripts, and how to create web interfaces to those programs.
 Topics include text processing, memory management, files and pipes, and processes and protocols.
-Students write programs to analyze data and generate reports, use shell scripts to combine tools into applications, and use HTML, CGI, and Ajax to provide web access to those applications and data.
+Students write programs to analyze data and generate reports, use shell scripts to combine tools into applications, and use HTML and server-side Unix programming to provide web access to those applications and data.

 Prerequisites: A working knowledge of a structured programming language such as C++, Java, JavaScript, or Python; a data structures course such as CSCI E-22.